• Skip to primary navigation

 Ingredients needed to make bobotie.

-• Bread - 1 slice of thick white bread.
-I find that white bread absorbs the milk much better than wholemeal.
+Bread – One slice of thick white bread.
+White bread absorbs milk better than wholemeal.

-• Milk - full-fat or semi skimmed milk to soak the bread.
+Milk – Full-fat or semi-skimmed, used to soak the bread.

-• Apple - 1 Granny Smith apple, grated.
-Squeeze out excess moisture using a clean tea towel.
+Apple – One grated Granny Smith apple.
+Squeeze out excess moisture with a clean tea towel.

-• Bay Leaves - 2 fresh or dried bay leaves.
+Bay Leaves – Two fresh or dried bay leaves.

-• Double Cream - creates the savoury egg custard topping.
-Milk could be used instead, but has a tendancy to sink into the mince if you haven't packed it tightly enough into the baking dish.
+Double Cream – Helps create a creamy egg custard topping.
+Milk can be used, but it may soak into the mince if it's not tightly packed in the dish.

 🔪 How to make South African bobotie